305-743-2444 (Marathon) • 305-872-9863 (Big Pine Key) • 305-296-3823 (Key West)

 Can You Hunt Lionfish?

 Active removal of lionfish is essential to control their population.
 Lionfish hunting involves spearing and capturing these invasive fish, which helps protect native species and preserve the health of coral reefs.
+We regularly find lionfish on the reefs and wrecks we dive around Marathon, including Sombrero Reef and Coffins Patch, which is why targeted removal matters so much.
 In the Florida Keys, organizations and dive shops have taken the lead in organizing lionfish hunting efforts.

 Can You Eat Lionfish?